quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Contributors

 This document is a collaboration of authors that combines work from three proposals.
 Further contributors that were also involved in the original proposal are:

 * Qing An
-*Zhenyu Li
+* Zhenyu Li

 # Acknowledgments

-TBD.
+TBD